iTwin/itwinjs-core/docs/core/learning/backend/IModelDbReadwrite.md

 * [Create or update Models](./CreateModels.md)
 * [Reserve Codes](./ReserveCodes.md)

 Use [IModelDb.saveChanges]($backend) to commit changes locally.
 [IModelDb.txns]($backend) manages local transactions, it supports local undo/redo.

+## Pushing changes to iModelHub
 Use [IModelDb.pushChanges]($backend) to push local changes to iModelHub as a changeset, so that others can see them.
 After a changeset is pushed to iModelHub, it becomes part of the iModel's permanent timeline.
+This method automatically [pulls and merges](./IModelDbSync.md) new ChangeSets from iModelHub.

+> Only a single application can push to iModelHub at a time.
+IModelDb.pushChanges automatically retries push on appropriate failures.
+However, it is possible that all retry attempts fail, if there are a lot of other applications pushing at the same time.
+In that case, push should be attempted again later.

 An app that modifies models, elements, or codes must use [ConcurrencyControl](./ConcurrencyControl.md) to coordinate with other users.